ontehfritz/SuperSimpleWorker/README.md

 2. Using MonoDevelop or Visual Studio reference the DelayedJob.dll

+3. Copy a Repository[databasename].dll assembly in your bin folder and reference it with visual studio or MonoDevelop.

-3. Create the delayed_job table in one of the supported databases.
+4. Create the delayed_job table in one of the supported databases.
 The sql table script can be found in the sql folder.

-4. Start creating jobs use The IJob interface and create your class:
+5. Start creating jobs use The IJob interface and create your class:

 ```
 public class EmailJob : DelayedJob.IJob